-The Whole Brain Microscopy Facility (WBMF), UT Southwestern Department of Neurology and Neurotherapeutics, was established in 2014 and is supported by the Texas Institute for Brain Injury and Repair (TIBIR).
+The Whole Brain Microscopy Facility (WBMF), UT Southwestern Department of Neurology, was established in 2014 and is an Institutionally Supported Core (ISC).
 The facility is particularly well-suited to advance the study of traumatic brain injury as well as other neurological and psychiatric disorders by utilizing cutting-edge microscopy strategies to evaluate neuropathology across micro-, meso-, and macro-scales of inquiry.
 These techniques enable the tracing of neuronal projections from injured sites to their long-range targets, allowing crucial and previously unfeasible studies into the altered connections established by neurons following brain injury.

 We provide access to several high-throughput microscopes for UT Southwestern and external researchers.
-WBMF houses two TissueVision TissueCyte 1000 instruments for the purpose of generating high-resolution, 3D renderings of entire rodent brains as well as two slide scanning microscopes (Hamamatsu Nanozoomer and Zeiss Axioscan.Z1) for the purpose of creating digital images of whole slides.
+WBMF houses two TissueVision TissueCyte 1000 instruments for the purpose of generating high-resolution, 3D renderings of entire rodent brains as well as four slide scanning microscopes (Hamamatsu Nanozoomer 2.0-HT, Hamamatsu Nanozoomer S60, Zeiss Axioscan.Z1 and Zeiss Axioscan 7) for the purpose of creating digital images of whole slides.
 We also offer cryosectioning, general histological staining such as H&E, cresyl violet, or Luxol Fast Blue, and immunostaining.

 Hours | Location |